zzxzzk115/zzxzzk115.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Hello, I am Kexuan Zhang from China, currently pursuing a PhD in <strong>Perceptual Graphics</strong> at the University of Leeds under the supervision of Dr. Rafael Kuffner dos Anjos, Dr. Markus Billeter, and Prof. Gordon Love.
-I previously obtained my Master of Science degree in <strong>High-Performance Graphics</strong> and Games Engineering.
+I previously obtained my Master of Science degree in <strong>High-Performance Graphics and Games Engineering</strong>.
 Before that, I worked as a game server development engineer, specializing in C#, multithreading, network communication, and performance optimization.

 My research interests are <strong>Virtual Reality (VR)</strong> and <strong>High-Performance Graphics (HPG)</strong>.